Your Medical Healthcare CARE LEVEL (I-IV) Placement

-- Inmates are fragile outpatients who require frequent clinical contacts to prevent hospitalization.
+- Inmates are fragile outpatients who require frequent clinical contact to prevent hospitalization.

-- May require some assistance with activities of daily living (page 2), but do not need daily nursing care.
+- May require some assistance with activities of daily living (BOP Program Statement 5200.05, page 2), but do not need daily nursing care.

-- Examples: cancer in remission less than 1 year, advanced HIV disease, severe mental illness in remission on medication, severe congestive heart failure, end-stage liver disease.
+- Examples: cancer in remission of less than 1 year, advanced HIV disease, severe mental illness in remission on medication, severe congestive heart failure, and end-stage liver disease.

 - The designation is done by BOP’s Office of Medical Determinations and Transportation (OMDT).